austinche/sidejob/README.md

 -----

 * Ports are named (case sensitive)
-* Any string can be pushed or popped from any input or output port
+* Any string can be written or read from any input or output port
 * JSON is the preferred encoding for complex objects

 Data Structure